-The University of Arizona Research Data Repository (ReDATA) serves as the institutional repository for non-traditional scholarly outputs resulting from research activities by University of Arizona researchers.
-Depositing research materials (datasets, code, images, videos, etc.) associated with published articles and/or completed grants and research projects into ReDATA helps UA researchers ensure compliance with funder and journal data sharing policies as well as University data retention policies.
-ReDATA is designed for materials intended for public availability.
-All published materials will receive a Digital Object Identifier (DOI) for citation purposes
+The University of Arizona Research Data Repository (ReDATA) serves as the institutional data repository for archiving and sharing research materials (e.g., data, code, images, videos, etc.) created by University of Arizona researchers which are associated with published articles and/or completed research projects.
+ReDATA helps the UArizona community comply with funder and journal data sharing policies as well as University data retention policies.
+All submissions undergo a curatorial review prior to publication and are assigned a Digital Object Identifier (DOI) for citation purposes.

 Why should I deposit data here?

-- To fulfill funder or publisher public data sharing mandates
+- To fulfill funder or publisher public data sharing mandates.
+ReDATA meets the NIH's desirable characteristics for data repositories.

-- To make your data citable and FAIR
+- To make your data FAIR and track citations/impact

-- To make your data discoverable (e.g., Google Dataset Search and Web of Science)
+- To make your data discoverable (e.g., via Google Dataset Search, DataCite, Libraries Catalog)

 - Familiarize yourself with ReDATA's exceptions & restrictions